Gioachino Rossini (1792–1868)

 Bärenreiter will issue practical editions derived from these critical editions wherever appropriate, including vocal scores and performance materials based on the new editions for operas and sacred music.

-Bärenreiter in cooperation with the Center for Italian Opera Studies at The University of Chicago will publish c.
-20 volumes in the series Works of Gioachino Rossini, in critical editions.
+Bärenreiter in cooperation with the Center for Italian Opera Studies at The University of Chicago will publish about twenty volumes in the series Works of Gioachino Rossini, in critical editions.

 Please find an overview here (subject to modification).

 The following purchasing options are available for this edition: